 - Tips for How to Make Perfect Keto Roasted Brussels Sprouts

 - How Many Carbs in Brussels Sprouts?

 - What Keto Dinner Recipes You Can Serve with Brussels Sprouts?

 - More Low Carb and Keto Side Dishes

 These brussels sprouts make a great Keto side dish!
 There are many different ways you can make them, but one of the best ways is roasted in the oven and caramelized.

 To make it a little more special, I roast them with diced prosciutto, which also gives them even more flavor.

 Top them off with some toasted slivered almonds for a little added crunch and you have one easy low carb side dish!

 This is perfect to serve for Thanksgiving , Christmas or any other special occasion dinner, but they're so quick and easy to make, they're even great to serve any night of the week!

 If you want to make it extra special, you can even add some crumbled goat cheese over the top.
-This Low Carb sheet pan side dish will wow your guests and have them coming back for more!
+This Keto Brussels sprouts recipe will wow your guests and have them coming back for more!